edster9/6502_fpga/projects/README.md

 ## Getting Started

 ### 1. Learn with Hello World
-Start with the `hello_world` project to learn Verilog basics:
+Start with the `hello-world` project to learn Verilog basics:
 - Simple 24-bit counter
 - Controls RGB LED on Tang Nano
 - Extensively commented for learning
 - Quick build and simulation

 ### 2. Progress to 6502 Computer
-Move to the `6502_computer` project for advanced topics:
+Move to the `6502-computer` project for advanced topics:
 - Complete 6502 CPU implementation
 - Memory controller with RAM/ROM
 - External PSRAM interface